systematic-magic/AgingPubMed/research_papers_html.rst

 16.6.
 References
 ^^^^^^^^^^^^^^^^

 16.6.1.
-If there are references present in the supplementary materials, then they should be checked in accordance with PDF :ref:`References checks<references_pdf_research_papers>`.
+If there are references present in the supplementary materials, then they should be checked in accordance with :ref:`PDF References checks<references_pdf_research_papers>`.

 	- The supplementary materials must have its own reference list (separate from the reference list in the main manuscript) when references are being called out there.